AdlanSADOU/BlindJump/README.md

 This game was our first year final project!
 It was originaly made by Evan Bowman in c++.

-We rewrote the entire game in plain C.
+We rewrote the entire game in plain C99.

 ## Co authors: